Canadian ethnicity: Definition

+Modern usage

+Many people with mixed racialized origins report a dual identity rather than one based on being a visible minority.
+Statistics Canada allows multiple ethnic origin responses on the census, meaning a small share of racialized or visible minority respondents identify "Canadian" alongside other ancestral roots.
+The common ingroup identity model suggests that some individuals who struggle to integrate various identities may affiliate themselves with a more inclusive and larger group.
+Some racialized individuals identify as "Canadian," a persona they believe is more inclusive for persons from a diverse variety of cultural backgrounds.

 Statistical data

 The 1996 census was the first where Statistics Canada allowed "Canadian" as a valid ethnic origin response.
 It immediately became the most common origin reported and was correlated with a significant decline in English and French origin responses.
 People with Scottish or Irish origins were likely to list these origins along with "Canadian" and the number of responses for them did not significantly change.
 By 2001, English and French responses had each declined by more than 3 million from 1986.

-Of the 5.67 million people who identified their ethnic origin as Canadian in the 2021 census, 4.18 million reported it as a single origin and 1.49 million reported it in combination with other origins.
+Of the 5.67 million Canadian ethnic origin responses in the 2021 census, 4.18 million people reported it as a single origin and 1.49 million reported it in combination with other origins.
+According to Statistics Canada 2021 census data, roughly 5.9% of the Black population in Canada reported "Canadian" as an ethnic or cultural origin.
+This equals 91,850 total responses, with 38,810 reporting it as a single origin and 53,040 reporting it alongside multiple origins.
+Long-established or third-generation Black Canadians are more likely to report multiple roots—including European or Canadian origins.

 Across all provinces, people living in non-metropolitan areas are significantly more likely to identify Canadian ethnicity than metropolitan residents.

-Compared to other countries settled by Europeans, Canadians are about as likely as Australians and are more likely than Americans to identify their nationality as their ancestral origin.
-29.9% of respondents reported "Australian" ancestry in the 2021 Australian census (Note: The 2021 Australian census form included "Australian" as an example of an ancestral origin, making it comparable to Canada's 1996-2016 censuses and not the 2021 census.) while 5.3% of the U.S. population reported "American" ancestry in the 2022 American Community Survey.
+Compared to other countries settled by Europeans, 5.3% of the U.S. population reported "American" ancestry in the 2022 American Community Survey and 29.9% of respondents reported "Australian" ancestry in the 2021 Australian census.
+(Note: The 2021 Australian census form included "Australian" as an example of an ancestral origin, making it comparable to Canada's 1996-2016 censuses and not the 2021 census.)